magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 * Applies patches located in `vendor/magento/magento-cloud-configuration/patches`, as well as optional project-specific patches in `m2-hotfixes`
 *	Enables all extensions.
 To best build all code for deployment, we enable all extensions, build, then disable extensions you had disabled in your configuration.
-*	Regenerates code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration (that is, the Magento `var/generation` and `var/di` directories) using `bin/magento setup:di:compile`.
+*	Regenerates code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration (that is, the Magento `generated/` which includes `generated/code` and `generated/metapackage`) using `bin/magento setup:di:compile`.

 **Important:** At this point the cluster has not been created yet.
 So you should not try to connect to a database or imagine anything was daemonized.